 Tips to Get Out of Your Comfort Zone and Into Conversations

 In my career as a recruiter — which involves talking, and a lot of it — I have connected with and spoken to thousands of people.
 Yet, I consider myself an introvert.
 For many, this may sound like an odd combination.
 After all, introverts are shy and don’t do well in social situations, right?
-So how do I pull off a job where social interaction and networking plays a big role?
-I’ll tell you my story, albeit, in brief.
+So how do I pull off a job where social interaction and networking play a big role?
+Over the years, I’ve learned a lot of tips for introverts.
+I’ll tell you my story briefly.
 But first, let me clear up a little confusion regarding what makes an introvert.

 What is an Introvert?

 Contrary to popular notion, being an introvert is not the same as being shy.
-It simply means that you get your energy from spending time alone and need to recharge after being around people for long periods of time.
+It simply means that you get your energy from spending time alone.
+Introverts need to recharge after being around people for long periods of time.
 Extroverts, on the other hand, are energized by interacting with people.
-Because of this difference, extroverts are commonly seen as “social butterflies” while introverts are labeled as “shy” or “timid”.
+Because of this difference, extroverts are commonly seen as “social butterflies.”
+On the other hand, introverts are labeled as “shy” or “timid.”

 In my case, I never really had to push myself out of my comfort zone and face my fears of social interaction, work-wise, until I joined The Doyle Group.
 Before this, I spent two years recruiting for Nationwide via the phone.
 Never in these two years did I go on a face-to-face meeting with a candidate or client (not even a Skype interview).

-At The Doyle Group, we have a totally different approach — we support local clients, and 95% of our candidates are local.
+At The Doyle Group, we have a totally different approach — we support local clients.
+Ninety-five percent of our candidates are local.
 We do our very best to meet as many people on both sides.
 Naturally, I was tasked with attending networking events to connect with the local IT community.
 As an introverted person, this has been a big cultural change for me.

 6 Tips to Make Networking Events Easier for Introverts

 It’s the fear of doing something that gets to us than the actual ‘doing’ part.
 The same goes for networking.
 This is why it’s important to prepare yourself to get over your fear.
 A good place to start is by attending events with small groups as opposed to those with large, loud crowds.
-Not only is a small event less intimidating, it also throws open opportunities to brush up your communication skills.
+A small event is less intimidating.
+It also throws open opportunities to brush up your communication skills.

-Don’t stress too much on how to introduce yourself but at the same time, don’t go without a plan.
-Very often, when you meet someone new at an event, they’ll end up asking you similar types on questions — mostly along the lines of who you are and what you do.
+Don’t stress too much about how to introduce yourself.
+At the same time, don’t go without a plan.
+Very often, when you meet someone new at an event, they’ll end up asking you similar types of questions — mostly along the lines of who you are and what you do.
 Make sure you’re prepared with a succinct description that answers these questions.

-Meetups that are held at a regular interval give you a chance to get accustomed to a new environment.
+Meetups that are held at regular intervals give you a chance to get accustomed to a new environment.
 Plus, seeing familiar faces makes these events way less intimidating.
-And, if you attend an event that’s within your skill set, great — you already have common topics to discuss.
+And, if you attend an event that’s within your skillset, great — you already have common topics to discuss.

 The best thing about networking events is that everyone’s there to meet new people, and that includes you.
 Don’t make an early dart to leave the event because the possibilities of making a fruitful connection often roll right till the end.

 Don’t leave right after striking one or two conversations, thinking staying till the end won’t make any difference.
 It will.
-You’d let go of a golden opportunity of meeting more people via people you’ve already had a talk with.
+You’d let go of a golden opportunity of meeting more people via people you’ve already talked.
 Remember, it’s okay to ask them to introduce you to their friends/colleagues.
 It’s almost like letting other people do the sweat job for you because let’s face it — introducing yourself is usually the hardest part.

 There is no substitute for experience.
-It will only take a little practice before you find yourself more willing to introduce yourself to people at events.
-You still might be nervous but it will be a much smaller hurdle to overcome.
+It will only take a little practice before you find that you are more willing to introduce yourself to people at events.
+You still might be nervous, but it will be a much smaller hurdle to overcome.
 With time and practice, you can handle networking events like a pro.

 Because social gatherings and interactions can be draining for introverts, it’s important that you take time to recharge if you feel you’re sapped out of energy.
-I find that maintaining a balance between between social and alone time enables me to perform my best when it comes to meeting and interacting with people.
-Introverts process the world around them by turning inward and thinking quietly and it’s essential to give yourself that time to ace anything you’re tasked with.
+I find that maintaining a balance between social and alone time enables me to perform my best when it comes to meeting and interacting with people.
+Introverts process the world around them by turning inward and thinking quietly.
+It’s essential to give yourself the time to ace anything you’re tasked with.

 Networking isn’t always the most comfortable thing to do and building a network isn’t always easy.
-One great way to build your network with industry peers and peers, in general, are networking events.
-Hopefully, with these tips you’ll be a few steps closer to meeting new people at your next event with more confidence.
+One great way to build your network with industry peers, in general, are networking events.
+With these tips for introverts, you’ll be a few steps closer to meeting new people at your next event with more confidence.